-Rosemary Cruz was ready to turn her life around when she signed up for Florida Career College’s Medical Assistant Technician program at the Miami campus but as she was leaving orientation life hit her like a truck—literally.
+Rosemary Cruz was ready to turn her life around when she signed up for Florida Career College’s Medical Assistant Program at the Miami campus but as she was leaving orientation life hit her like a truck—literally.

 Rosemary was just minutes away from campus when her car was hit by an 18-wheeler truck, totaling her vehicle and leaving her reeling.

 “I thought it was the end of me,” she said.
 “The officer said if there had been someone in my back seat they would have died.
 It was crushed like a milk carton.
 I was really depressed.
 I lost my car.
 I lost everything that day.”

 Though many of the nerves in her left side were crushed and Rosemary had to wear a neck brace, she begged to be let go from the hospital.
 Classes started the next day and Rosemary was there.

 “It took a toll, but I never let it stop me,” she said.
 “I could either fall into depression and let the situation take my life, or I push through that, get better and make something of it later on because I’m going to make myself proud, and that’s exactly what I did.”